The knee is the largest joint in your body.

 If you have previously had a partial or full knee replacement and have developed new or unusual knee pain several years after having the operation please arrange an appointment to discuss with your GP.

-If you’ve fallen and/or twisted your knee and it becomes immediately swollen, your knee has locked (your unable to move it at all because it is stuck) and your finding it difficult to put weight on your leg you may need to see a doctor.
+If you’ve fallen and/or twisted your knee and it becomes immediately swollen, your knee has locked (your unable to move it at all because it is stuck) and your finding it difficult to put weight on your leg you may need an urgent assessment.

-You should urgently call CAV247 on 0300 1020247 to arrange an appointment slot in A&E, as there is a small possibility of a bone or ligament injury.
+You should urgently call 111 who will triage if you need urgent care, as there is a small possibility of a bone or ligament injury.

 Keeping active is an essential part of your treatment and recovery and is the single best thing you can do for your health.